Fuga: Melodies of Steel on Steam - User reviews, Price & Information

 Fuga: Melodies of Steel is a single-player game.

-There are 18 DLCs available for Fuga: Melodies of Steel.
+Yes, there are 21 DLCs available for Fuga: Melodies of Steel.
 Explore additional content available for Fuga: Melodies of Steel on Steam.

 You can find solutions or submit a support ticket by visiting the Steam Support page for Fuga: Melodies of Steel.